PranavBhattarai/Linux-101/README.md

 # Linux101
 Clean and maintaing Linux commands

 These are some commands that I used to make things work.
-These are backup of those commands which I might need later.
+This is a backup which I require/update time to time.